 These Samosa jalapeno poppers have a spicy potato and peas filling.
 By the way, this filling is super versatile and can be used as a sandwich stuffing, or to make baked puff pastry turnovers too.

 As these poppers have the spiced samosa filling, and jalapeños are spicy, these babies have a wonderful spice kick to them.
-Make sure to reserve them for the adults in the party.
+Make sure to reserve them for the adults at the party.

-That said, this appetizer is great for any party - Super Bowl party, the upcoming India festive season when you will have lots of Diwali potlucks.
+That said, this Indian fusion appetizer is great for any party – Super Bowl party, the upcoming Indian festive season when you will have lots of Diwali potlucks.

 These stuffed jalapeno poppers are also vegetarian and gluten-free.
 You can make these vegan by skipping cheese or using vegan cheese.